Did you know: Midrive learners pass in 17 fewer hours than the UK average, saving time and money! Find out more.

 We’ve already written about how the 2012 Ford Fiesta may be the perfect first car, and its latest EuroNCAP safety rating definitely shows it’s one of the best choices for drivers of all ages.
 It’s a safe but stylish choice, and the new Fiesta has more safety features than you can shake a stick at.
 Parents love the MyKey system which allows them to set a maximum speed, maximum volume and ensures they’ve fastened their seatbelt.

 On top of its 5 star safety rating and sophisticated safety features, the newest incarnation of the Fiesta is also incredibly economical, meaning you’ll spend less on both fuel and road tax.
+Plus it's a popular choice with driving instructors, so you may well have got used to driving one of these during your driving lessons.

 The most basic version of the Fiesta has an OTR price of £9,995.